 This structure ensures efficient and reliable data transfer.

-How are WebSocket connections established?
+How are WebSocket Connections Established?

 Creating a WebSocket connection involves: